Galysso/health-regeneration-overhaul/README.md

 ## Customization

-When the vanilla gamerule "naturalRegeneration" is true, players have 1 additional health regeneration.
+When the vanilla game rule "naturalRegeneration" is true, players have 1 additional health regeneration.

 In the client config an alternative health bar can be enabled and customized.